 By Diane Small

-Your dress is vintage, your ring was his grandmother’s, you’ll be riding up to the ceremony in a horse-drawn carriage, but guess what?
-Your wedding could still be eco-friendlier.
+Your dress is vintage, your ring was his grandmother’s, you’ll be riding up to the ceremony in a horse-drawn carriage.
+Great!
+But guess what?
+There are still more great eco friendly wedding ideas you could implement.

 For any eco-wedding, recycled paper invites is a must, but there’s one type of recycled paper that really has a greener edge: seeded papers!
 These contain tiny flower or herb seeds that sprout when buried in the earth.
 Designed in a variety of colours, sizes, fonts and styles by companies like Botanical Paperworks, paper doesn’t really get more planet-friendly than this.